strimzi/drain-cleaner/README.md

 ## See it in action

 You can easily test how it works:
-* Install Strimzi or AMQ Streams in your cluster
+* Install Strimzi on your cluster
-* Deploy Kafka cluster with Pod Disruption Budget configuration having `masUnavailable` set to `0` as shown in the example above
+* Deploy Kafka cluster with Pod Disruption Budget configuration having `maxUnavailable` set to `0` as shown in the example above
 * Install the Drain Cleaner
 * Drain one of the Kubernetes nodes with one of the Kafka or ZooKeeper pods
     ```